Treatment DetailJanuary 22, 2017

 The presentation regarding fillers was made at the Amercian Academy of Cosmetic Surgery’s 2011 scientific meeting.

 You’ll love the youthful, vibrant look your results will give you — and all that from a treatment that lasts just a few minutes to complete!
-Your skin will be fuller and smoother.
+Your skin will be fuller and smoother and that pesky line and wrinkle will no longer be visible.
 The beneficial ingredients of the filler will also encourage more moisture to be absorbed by your skin, giving it a plumper and more supple appearance.

-One of the most popular products used in the field of aesthetic medicine is Juvederm®. it is an injectable that is able to give patients the benefits of improved skin and anti-aging effects but they differ in several important ways.
+One of the most popular products used in the field of aesthetic medicine is Juvederm®.
+It is an injectable gel facial filler that is able to give patients the benefits of improved skin and anti-aging effects but they differ in several important ways.
 Here is a look at the basic facts regarding both Juvederm® and neuromodulators.
 By seeing the composition of each injectable product and what they can both do for your appearance, you’ll be able to better understand their differences and unique qualities.

 Do you need a neuromodulator or Juvederm®?

-Juvederm® is mainly used for “filling out” facial wrinkles and folds, removing smile lines, and smoothing out the presence of scars or pockmarks.
+Juvederm® is mainly used for “filling out” facial wrinkles and folds, removing smile lines, and smoothing out the presence of scars or pockmarks for a more youthful appearance.
 It’s also able to provide patients with plumper or fuller lips, something that patients find a concern particularly in their latter years due to decreasing collagen and elastin levels.

 The Basics of neuromodulators